vazome/vazome.tech/content/AWS/Databases/Database Migration Service (DMS).md

 If DB is multi-TB it maybe impractical to transfer data over network. [[AWS Snow Family]] is a solution, DMS can utilise snowball ...
 - ﻿Step 1 : Use SCT to extract data locally and move to a snowball device
 - ﻿Step 2: Ship the device back to AWS.
-They load onto an [[S3]] bucket.
+They load onto an [[S3 Simple Storage Service]] bucket.
 - ﻿Step 3: DMS migrates from S3 into the target store
 - ﻿Step 4: Change Data Capture (CDC) can capture changes, and via S3 intermediary they are also written to the target database